 The benefits cross over into talent, too.
 Having initially struggled to hire for its digital business, the company has seen an eightfold increase in job applications.
 Predix is simultaneously a product, an identity, an ecosystem and a proxy for GE’s digital ambitions — the centerpiece of the company’s future.

-Whereas Goldman Sachs has spent 147 years focused on institutional clients and ultrahigh-net-worth individuals, it took just 15 months, from conception to rollout, to hatch its consumer fintech brand Marcus in the U.S. It’s a crowded space, with online contenders Lending Club, Prosper and Betterment all seeking to leverage technology, data and analytics to pick off customers of more traditional incumbents.
+Whereas Goldman Sachs has spent much of its 147 year history focused on institutional clients and ultrahigh-net-worth individuals, it took just 16 months, from conception to rollout, to hatch its consumer fintech brand Marcus in the U.S. It’s a crowded space, with online contenders Lending Club, Prosper and Betterment all seeking to leverage technology, data and analytics to pick off customers of more traditional incumbents.
 With Marcus, Goldman itself becomes a disruptor in consumer finance.